 On street ladies left to right: Gladys, (unknown person), Hazel, Ruby, Julia

 On street men: (unknown)

 PRINCESS STREET looking South from Ross Avenue toward Elgin Avenue, Circa 1903.

 (City of Winnipeg Historical Report and M. Peterson collection.)

 180 Princess was the location of J Murray & Co from 1909 until 1932 when this location became Murray Tent & Awning.

-Unfortunately, 180 Princess is now a parking lot, along with the rest of the addresses from Elgin Avenue to Ross Avenue.
-However, many other building remain, such as 188 Princess shown above.
+The McGregor Block, 180-182 Princess, was still standing in 1965, and 180 was the location of Murray Auto Top Co.
+Unfortunately, 180-182 Princess is now a parking lot, along with the rest of the addresses from Elgin Avenue to Ross Avenue.
+However, many other buildings do remain, such as 188 Princess shown above, on the right.

 Click the Blue Button below for an aerial view of Princess Street today

 Today, Murray Tent and Awning company in Winnipeg is the legacy of what was started by John Robertson Murray.

 The house numbers on Syndicate Street changed over the years.
 For clarity, all addresses given here are the present day house numbers.